-Criticism over plans to scrap some of Broadmoor's sirens
+PLANS to scrap some of Broadmoor Hospital’s sirens have been criticised.

 West London Mental Health Trust (WLMHT) – which runs the high-security psychiatric mental health unit in Crowthorne – wants to cut seven of its 13 alarms.
 These alert residents to an escaped patient in the surrounding area, though the last escape was more than 20 years ago.